 Especially wheat pennies.

 Now that I was a cashier at a convenience store, all kinds of change went through my hands.
 I was careful to go through all my pennies every time I worked a shift.
-The wheat pennies (which Mom and I used to call “the one-cent ones”) rolled in.
-Every time I got one, I mailed it to Mom, who stayed in Alaska for another three years.
+The wheat pennies (which Mom and I used to call the “One Cent” ones) rolled in.
+Every time I got one, I mailed it to Mom.
 It gave me a good reason to send her more regular letters, and she’s got a fair pile of them now.

 I just mailed her another one last week, along with a greeting card.
 I enjoy sending snail mail to friends and family members, even if we live in the same town.
 Thanks to the Internet, it’s an ever-more powerful way to say, “I care.”
 No one sends snail mail anymore.
 But I do.